 - Hang calming pictures that show relaxing landscape scenes.

-- Because the strong smells of medications, materials and equipment can be disturbing to some patients, consider scented candles or some other form of deodorizer.
+- Because the strong smells of materials and equipment in the office can be disturbing to some patients, consider scented candles or some other form of deodorizer.

 - Buffer the newcomer from the sounds of tools or other patients by playing music or installing a sound machine or fountain.